Credit: ThisIsEngineering

 Security

-Snowflake provides two-factor authentication, always-on enterprise-grade encryption, and PCI compliance, accessible starting at the Business Critical plan.
-Snowflake includes encryption and VPC/VPN network isolation options.
+Snowflake provides two-factor authentication, always-on enterprise-grade encryption, and PCI compliance, accessible starting with the Business Critical plan.
+It includes encryption and VPC/VPN network isolation options.

 Databricks features a software development lifecycle (SDLC) that includes security in all processes, from feature requests to production monitoring.
 Accessing key infrastructure consoles like cloud service provider consoles requires multifactor authentication.

 AWS Redshift has two-factor authentication.
-As part of AWS, Redshift may employ the internal identity and access management (IAM) role.
-Redshift has customizable end-to-end encryption, virtual private cloud (VPC), and AWS CloudTrail audits that satisfy regulatory standards.
+As part of AWS, Redshift can employ the internal identity and access management (IAM) role.
+It also has customizable end-to-end encryption, virtual private cloud (VPC), and AWS CloudTrail audits that satisfy regulatory standards.

 Pricing